 I believe that having the opportunity to talk through and make sense of our problems, particularly in the light of our past experiences, can have a profound and lasting effect on how we feel both within ourselves and in our relationships with other people.

 I work differently with each person, according to their need, but fundamental to my practice is the belief that what we learned from growing up in our families plays a major part in how we conduct our lives in the present, often in a most enriching way, but often to our detriment.
 These would be areas for exploration.

 Advanced Diploma in Integrative Counselling - Edinburgh's Telford College

 Understanding and working with adolescents - Scottish Institute for Human Relations

 I have trained with Boarding Concern to work with those who have been affected by being sent away from home at an early age.

 Introductory training in Family Therapy which has helped me understand the Individual in the context of their Family System.

-I set up the first 'embedded' counselling service in a private boarding school in 2003.
+I set up the first 'embedded' Counselling Service for pupils in a private boarding school near Edinburgh.

 Private Practice alongside these projects.